Table Of Contents

 Qualifications For Commercial Building Inspectors

 A qualified inspector is skilled in building inspections and can therefore deliver reliable and professional service.
-To qualify as a building inspector, one must have at least three years of experience in inspecting buildings.
+To qualify as a building inspector, one must have at least three years of experience in the building industry.

 Common Types Of Commercial Property Inspections